fargome/ActionFengShui/docs/fullfilment.md

 ### Handler
 In serverless app, you have an program input called the handler.
 You can find it in the [index.ts](../../index.ts).

+This file is pretty simple.

+### Intents
+*The imports*
+`import {
+  dialogflow,
+  DialogflowConversation
+} from 'actions-on-google'
+`
+We retrieve dialogflow dependencies.

+`const functions = require('firebase-functions');`
+Now, we get firebase function.

+`import {
+  kuaNumberIntent,
+  astroSignIntent,
+  defKuaNumber,
+  advise,
+  defFengshui,
+  etymologieFengshuiIntent
+} from './fengshui/fengshui.intents';`
+To finish in my imports, i get my intents functions.

+Use Everythings
+`const app = dialogflow()`
+Create the dialogflow app.

+`app.intent('Default Welcome Intent', welcomeIntent)` Register the _Default Welcome Intent_ intent.
+You can see as many intents registrations as intents with fullfilment in Dialogflow.
+The name are the same.
+Here, we write that for all _Default Welcome Intent_, use _welcomeIntent_ function.

+`app.intent('Default Fallback Intent', (conv: DialogflowConversation) => {
+  conv.ask(`I didn't understand.
+Can you tell me something else?`) })`
+If no intent found, let's handle the fallback.

+exports.http = functions.https.onRequest(app);
+And finally, we export the function through firebase function.
+Here, I named the function _http_.
+You can call it whatever you want.
+It just has to match the handler name that you put in serverless.xml

+Here, we have a set everything to run our intents.
+Let's see the associated intents functions.

+### Intents.